 Option 2 — Register with Email

-This option allows you to create an account using your name and email address.
-An OTP (One-Time Password) is sent to your email for secure first-time login.
+Create an account using your name and email address.
+A One-Time Password (OTP) is sent to your email for secure first-time login.

 - Click "Register with Email" in the popup.